lhwong/spring-boot-2-oauth2-authorization-jwt/README.md

 http --form POST adminapp:password@localhost:9999/oauth/token grant_type=refresh_token refresh_token=$REFRESH_TOKEN
 ```

+## Changes
+Add login page
+Use the external OAuth2 providers for authentication.
+Use with oauth2-logout-resource and oauth2-logout-ui

 ## License

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.